 Maybe you have received a letter, but the language makes it hard to discern whether it’s actually an approval letter.
 Don’t be intimidated by formal or provisional language such as “preliminary approval” or “pending reviews of progress.”
-It’s common for schools to use this kind of language in approval letters.
+It’s common for schools to use this kind of language in approval/acknowledgment letters.

 - Send your education plan “Return Receipt Requested” or hand deliver it and ask for a signed receipt.
 Either option provides verification that your materials were received.

 - If you don’t receive an approval or acknowledgement letter, and you feel concerned about the lack of response from the school, check with other homeschoolers in your town.
 You may find out that it’s routine for your district not to provide a letter.
 If a letter is important to you or necessary, you can request one.

 - You don’t necessarily need an approval or acknowledgement letter to take advantage of educator discounts available to homeschoolers.
 Many museums and stores allow homeschoolers to self-certify.

 - If you did receive a letter and have questions about it, AHEM's contacts are available.